 In addition to holding a degree in psychology from Old Dominion University, Rachel has a Six Sigma Green Belt certification, and is a Certified Call Modeling and Business Solutions Leader.

-Photo (L to R): John Sapp, Vice President of Business and Risk Analytics, Kathryn Saab, Director of Loss Mitigation and Fraud, Henry Thompson, Director of Information Technology, Rachel Grossi, Director of Contact Center
+Photo (L to R): John Sapp, Vice President of Business and Risk Analytics, Kathryn Saab, Director of Loss Mitigation and Fraud, Henry Thompson, Director of Information Technology, Rachel Grossi, Director of Member Solutions Center

 About Chartway Federal Credit Union